Lewiston/Nez Perce County Airport

 Nearby Airports

-The grande quesadilla from the Agapas Mexican Cravings food truck, parked at Quirk Brewing.
+The grande quesadilla from Agapas Mexican Cravings.

 Injera and heavily spiced Doro Wat at Three Little Birds, or the Bartender's Burger alongside the river at No-Li Brewhouse.